-For details, see "Generating IP Output Products" in the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 7].
+For details, see the Vivado Design Suite User Guide: Designing with IP (UG896) [Ref 8].

 The TEMAC solution delivers files into several filegroups.
 By default the filegroups necessary for use of the TEMAC or opening the IP Example design are generated when the core is generated.
 If additional filegroups are required these can be selected using the generate option.